JuliaLang/julia/doc/stdlib/io-network.rst

    ::
               redirect_stdout(stream)

    Replace STDOUT by stream for all C and julia level output to STDOUT.
-Note that ``stream`` must be a TTY, a Pipe or a TcpSocket.
+Note that ``stream`` must be a TTY, a PipeEndpoint, or a TcpSocket.

 .. function:: redirect_stdout(stream)